 The GPR director will have the opportunity to recruit one additional full-time faculty member to support the existing faculty, the program, and its clinic.
 The GPR clinic is comprised of fourteen operatories, three dental radiography rooms, a fully equipped dental lab, office spaces for full-time faculty and residents, dedicated patient registration and reception areas, and a full complement of professional support staff.
 Additional support from the college’s eight other advanced education programs and a cadre of adjunct faculty provide an optimal learning environment for GPR residents.
 In addition, the college’s in-house dental laboratory ensures access to convenient and professional technical services to meet patients’ treatment needs.

 The Ohio State University and its College of Dentistry are located in Columbus, Ohio, the largest city in the state and the 15th largest in the U.S. In 2016, Columbus was ranked as one of "The 6 Best Big Cities," in part because of its highly educated workforce and excellent wage growth.
 As a center of cultural and commerce-based development, Columbus offers an array of opportunities and amenities.

 The successful candidate will possess excellent interpersonal and communication skills and a desire to create an environment that promotes collegiality, collaboration, and cultural diversity among members of various education, research, and service communities.
 A willingness to serve as a role model and advocate for the ideals of professionalism and high ethical standards in a health science educational setting is essential.

 Only electronic applications will be accepted.
 Evaluation of applications will begin immediately and will continue until the position is filled.
 Salary and academic rank are commensurate with qualifications.
-Candidates should submit a personal statement that delineates professional qualifications and career goals, along with curriculum vitae and three professional references to Lisa A. Lang, DDS, MS, MBA, Chair of the Division of General Practice and Materials Science, at email@example.com.
-Visit the College of Dentistry website for more information about the position and the college, visit dentistry.osu.edu.
+Candidates should submit a personal statement that delineates professional qualifications and career goals, along with curriculum vitae and three professional references to Lisa A. Lang, DDS, MS, MBA, Chair of the Division of Restorative and Prosthetic Dentistry, at firstname.lastname@example.org.
+For more information about the position and the college, visit dentistry.osu.edu.